Contact the Director of Special Collections for more information:

 Information for Faculty: The award winning project TeachArchives.org offers exercises, ideas, and more for using primary sources in your classes.
 The Society of American Archivists also hosts a useful site, Using Archives: A Guide to Effective Research.

-- This year marks the 100 year anniversary of the start of WW I. How did the war effect Southwestern and her students?
+- World War I started in 1914 and the US entered the war in 2017, so the centennial of the war in being memorialized throughout these years.
+How did the war effect Southwestern and her students?
 Create an exhibit (online or actual) or documentary related to the war and SU.
+Online resources related to SU and WWI are found here: digitalcollections.southwestern.edu.

 - Take advantage of the “One Book/One Case/One Exhibit” venue to select a work from Special Collections and showcase it.
 Staff will be happy to provide more details and help.